-Flu Vaccine Patient Information
+Flu Vaccine Information

-• have certain health conditions
+• I have certain health conditions

-• are pregnant
+• I am pregnant

-• are in long-stay residential care
+• I am in long-stay residential care

-• receive a carer’s allowance, or are the main carer for an older or disabled person who may be at risk if you get sick
+• I receive a carer’s allowance, or I am the main carer for an older or disabled person who may be at risk if I get sick

-• Call the Medicus Vaccine Helpline on 0208 920 9615 or your GP surgery.
+• Call the vaccine team on 0208 370 4900 (option 1) or your GP surgery.

 • There are also “Walk-in” clinics available – please the FAQ’s for further information.

-• If you have recently received a Shingles Vaccine please wait 7 days before attending for a flu or COVID booster
+• If you have recently received a Shingles Vaccine please wait 7 days before attending for a flu or CoVid booster

 • If you have a high temperature please wait until you are better before reporting to have the flu vaccine